 Hemoglobin, which has the task of binding oxygen and carbon dioxide in the blood.

-Various values that describe the properties of red blood cells in more detail.
+Various values that describe the characteristics of red blood cells in more detail.

 Retis, Retr:

-Reticulocytes, which signal whether a process is in its early stages or is already subsiding.
+Reticulocytes, which indicate whether a process is in its initial stage or is already subsiding.

 Parameter | Männer | Frauen |